Residence Life

 - Do I need my own property insurance?

-- Can I bring a car?
+- May I bring a car?

 - Are rooms carpeted?